diamirio/gradle-localize-plugin/README.md

 ## Setup

 To use the plugin, you need to add the plugin as a classpath dependency to your buildscript (which is usually in your root-level `build.gradle` file).
-Furthermore, you need to add the tailored-apps artifactory as a buildscript repository:
+Furthermore, you need to add the tailored-apps maven repository as a buildscript repository:

 ```groovy
 buildscript {